What is a Distressed Property?

 Contact Simple Sale Today

 Start the process of selling your distressed property today.
-Call or email us with details about your property.
+Call us at 407-338-4183, email us at email@example.com, or reach out using our contact form with details about your property.
 Let us help you resolved your distressed home issues by closing on your house within 30 days or less.

 This article is meant for informational purposes only and is not intended to be construed as financial, tax, legal, real estate, insurance, or investment advice.
 Simple Sale encourages you to reach out to an advisor regarding your own situation.
 Please consult with your advisor when making legal or financial decisions.